ricoberger/httpmonitor/README.md

         The interval to run the HTTP checks. (default 5s) -method string
-        The HTTP method to use for the checks. (default "GET") -password string
+        The HTTP method to use for the checks. (default "GET") -notification
+        Enable desktop notifications, for failed checks.
+  -notification-threshold duration
+        Enable desktop notifications, for checkes which are longer than the threshold.
+  -password string
         The password which should used, when the target requires basic authentication.
   -timeout duration